Post PC World: How to Prepare

 Balancing risk and opportunity in a post-PC world

 We need to re-balance the perceived risks of consumerization against improved productivity.
 Employees, processes and social media must be an active part of our approach to security, not just technology.
-Devices and services will be moved outside the firewall in order to shrink the remaining perimeter and make it easier to defend.
+Devices and support will be moved outside the firewall in order to shrink the remaining perimeter and make it easier to defend.

 Perhaps most importantly, business leaders should keep in mind that the post-PC world isn’t just about devices.
 The combination of mobility, social media and the cloud is creating a powerful new platform for innovation and growth.
 As employees and customers become increasingly connected with services that are location-aware, new applications and value will emerge in ways that are hard to imagine today.